|Best Overall||YETI Tundra 45 Cooler||SEE IT||

 Nothing says summer like packing an ice chest full of drinks and food.
 Whether you’re going fishing for a day with friends or taking the truck out on a weekend camping trip with your family, an ice chest is a must-have item.
-Once you find an ice chest that’s right for your use, you can make the real decisions—what food and drinks to pack.
-Then you can get out there and enjoy summer.
+Once you find the best ice chest for you, one that’s right for your use, you can make the real decisions—what food and drinks to pack.
+Then, you can get out there and enjoy summer.

-- Best Ice Chest with Wheels: Pelican Elite Cooler with Wheels
+- Best with Wheels: Pelican Elite Cooler with Wheels

-- Best Cheap Cooler: Igloo 25 Quart Marine Contour
+- Best Budget: Igloo 25 Quart Marine Contour

 Features To Consider When Shopping for a New Ice Chest